-In Japanese, Poka Yoke (pronounced poh-kah-yoh-keh) - ポカヨケ - means to mistake-proof or to prevent errors.
-It’s a Lean practice that will prevent mistakes from occurring by error-proofing an operation or activity, hence building a well defined standardization into the process.
+In Japanese, Poka-Yoke, “ポカヨケ” (pronounced poh-kah-yoh-keh) means to mistake-proof or to prevent errors.
+It’s a Lean practice that will prevent mistakes by error-proofing an operation or activity, hence building a well-defined standardization into the process.

-Lean project management teaches that to cut expenses, you should not inspect for quality of work, but rather build quality in - how?
-By creating an environment that has all the elements required for a process step to be done right, as well as building in mechanisms that will call out a mistake exactly at the time when it’s occurring, not several process steps later.
+Lean project management advises not to inspect for quality of work but to build the quality into the product, to minimize expenses.
+How?
+By creating an environment that has all the elements required for a process step to be done right.
+Also, by building mechanisms that will find a mistake precisely when it’s occurring - not several process steps later.

-Implementing Poka-Yoke in these 2 forms will not only smooth out the mechanics of a process, it will also help to reshape workers’ behavior patterns, teaching them to stop what they are doing the moment they notice a mistake.
+Implementing Poka-Yoke in these two forms will not only smooth out the mechanics of a process.
+It will also help to reshape workers’ behavior patterns.
+It will teach them to stop what they are doing the moment they notice a mistake.
 In the long term, this can change how people focus on quality above all else, becoming their second nature.
-A lot like having your text automatically spell-checked everywhere online, can create a habit of spell-checking any text you’ve been writing offline.
+A lot like having your text automatically spell-checked everywhere online can create a habit of spell-checking any text you’ve been writing offline.

-The Toyota Production System, later renamed “Lean” by the researchers at MIT, based heavily on the teaching of W.Edwards Deming.
-He had travelled to Japan and impacted the country’s industries profoundly.
+The Toyota Production System, later renamed “Lean” by the researchers at MIT, is based heavily on the teaching of W.Edwards Deming.
+He had traveled to Japan and impacted the country’s industries profoundly.

-Deming explained how when someone is watching a production line and inspecting items for quality, by the time they have found the cause of a defect, the damage has already been done and a cost was incurred.
+Deming explains that when someone is watching a production line and inspecting items for quality, then by the time they find the cause of a defect, the damage is already done.
 In line with the Rule of Ten, every time an erroneous part gets through a quality assurance step undetected, the cost of fixing it increases tenfold.
-It is therefore far better to make sure that defects don’t make it to production in the first place, by preventing, fixing, and drawing attention to errors as they happen in real-time.
+Therefore it is far better to make sure that defects don’t make it to production in the first place by preventing, addressing, and drawing attention to errors as they happen in real-time.

-The Toyota Production System was truly blessed with some of the best minds of that century.
+The Toyota Production System was blessed with some of the best minds of that century.
 Shigeo Shingo was one of their engineers, who not only documented the TPS for the West but was intricately involved with quality on their manufacturing line.
-It was him who created the concept of Poka-Yoke, which is still alive and well today, in fact, present in each of our everyday lives.
+He created the concept of Poka-Yoke, which is still alive and well today, in fact, present in each of our everyday lives.

 What does Poka-Yoke look like in real life?

-We have grown so accustomed to many error-proofing practices that we don’t even notice them.
-But think back to a few years ago - it was not uncommon to fill out an entire form, hit submit, and be told that you had filled it out incorrectly, and had to start from scratch.
-Now, built-in mechanisms follow our edits in real-time, to tell us whether each field is filled correctly or not.
-Better still, sometimes the field is presented in such a way, for example as a date format, that you have no choice but to fill it out correctly the first time!
+We have grown so accustomed to many error-proofing practices that we do not even notice them.
+But think back to a few years ago - it was not uncommon to fill out an entire form, hit submit, and be told that you had filled it out incorrectly and had to start from scratch.
+Now, built-in mechanisms follow our edits in real-time to tell us whether each field is formatted correctly or not.
+What’s more, sometimes the forms are presented in such a way that you have no choice but to complete them correctly on the first attempt!

-Other examples include having to put a car’s automatic transmission into “park” before starting the engine, to avoid uncontrolled movements of the car, elevator doors not closing, when an obstacle is detected in the doorway, overflow outlets in sinks and bathtubs preventing flooding and so on.
+Other examples include the demand to put a car’s automatic transmission into “park” before starting the engine, to avoid uncontrolled movements of the car, elevator doors not closing, when an obstacle is detected in the doorway, overflow outlets in sinks, and bathtubs preventing flooding and so on.

-The simplicity of Poka-Yoke solutions for process management can sometimes put them at risk of being disregarded by management, but a good process manager will recognize that the simplest solutions are often the best.
+The simplicity of Poka-Yoke solutions for process management can sometimes put them at risk of being disregarded by the users.
+But a good process manager will recognize that uncomplicated solutions are often the best.

-The necessary traits of good Poka-Yoke applications are:
+The necessary traits of a Poka-Yoke application are:

-- Simplicity - which is typically followed by low implementation cost
+- Simplicity - which typically means a low implementation cost

 - Safety - necessary for them to be relevant

-Kanban boards for project management also have the Poka-Yoke concept built-in: once you have stipulated your Work In Progress limit for a particular work stage, the board will keep you in check, letting you know you’ve added too many items to be processed than was allowed.
+Kanban boards for project management also have the Poka-Yoke concept integrated.
+Once you have stipulated your Work In Progress limit for a particular work stage, the board will keep you in check, letting you know you’ve added too many items to be processed than was allowed.

-Poka-Yoke should also work in tandem with Kaizen and Gemba in your Kanban practice.
-Not only will they improve your quality, and keep the improvement continuous, but they will educate and grow your employee’s skills and safety at work.
+In your Kanban practice, Poka-Yoke should also work in tandem with Kaizen and Gemba.
+Not only will they improve your work quality and keep the improvement continuous, but they will educate and grow your employee’s skills and safety at work.